This fluffy pumpkin coffee cake is the epitome of what a coffee cake should be, but made with pumpkin puree and topped with a decadent crumb topping.

 For the Cake

-- Preheat the oven to 350º and line a square cake pan with parchment paper.
-Grease the parchment.
+- Preheat the oven to 350º and line a 9x9 or 8x8 pan with parchment paper.
+Crack two eggs into a large bowl and combine with the cane sugar.
+Whisk until pale and fluffy.

 Leave a Reply